 Thing was, I really didn’t like the bushes at the back of the garden.
 Or rather, the bushes that occupied the half of the garden that wasn’t lawn.
 The picture below was taken in the summer of 2010 and shows what I mean… unfortunately, I had already started digging before this was taken but it still shows the garden much as I bought it (minus the Wendy house, donated by my sister and used as a shed by me).

 I had always known the bushes would have to go and once I started digging, plans for what to do next started to formulate.
 The new space became the vegetable patch, while I then got rid of the lawn.
-Now that has happened and I am in the process of converting the vegetable patch into an ornamental garden, whilst the veggies move down to the area which used to have the lawn.
+This meant that I had a lot of space for growing vegetables but I did also want space for other types of vegetation.